 Heat pumps powered by renewable electricity are far more efficient than those using the current combination of fossil fuels and biomass, and Güntner is helping to lead the way in this field.
-The company recently took part in two heat pump projects in Denmark: one in the picturesque old port town of Faaborg on the island of Funen, and the other in the district of Smørum, north of Copenhagen.
+The heat exchange company recently took part in two heat pump projects in Denmark: one in the picturesque old port town of Faaborg on the island of Funen, and the other in the district of Smørum, north of Copenhagen.

 Both projects aimed to cut down drastically on CO2 emissions.
 In Faaborg, for example, the target was to prevent six tons of emissions per year per user: the equivalent of four return flights from Europe to New York.
 And there was an added benefit for consumers: a forecast reduction in fuel bills of between 15 and 20 per cent thanks to savings on electricity and the reduced use of biogas in peak periods.

-The problem was resolved with the help of a CFD (computational flow dynamics) simulation, which could plot the flow of air around the units under different conditions.
+The problem was resolved with the help of a CFD (computational flow dynamics) simulation, which could plot the flow of air around the cooling units under different conditions.
 “This was pioneering, because it’s not something you normally do in the refrigeration business,” says Henrik Andreassen, Güntner’s Area Sales Manager in the Nordic region.
 “It was the first time I’ve seen this technology used for a project in Denmark.
 It takes time to calculate and analyse the data – a single operating mode can take three days – but it gives a very good look into what you can expect.”